vsirotin/si-units/README.md

 **α.`as %`** - ratio presented in percents.

 ε is some small value for tolerance by comparison of double numbers.
+This is also one of the variables defined in KotUniL

 ### 3.4 SI-Prefixes